Voice Agents Are Under Attack: Why Audio Security Can't Wait

 What you can do today

-- **Monitor and alert**: Track detection scores over time.
-A sudden spike in low-confidence detections may indicate a targeted attack.
+- Monitor and alert.
+Track detection scores over time.
+A sudden spike in low-confidence calls usually means a targeted attack is in progress.

-- **Plan for the arms race**: Detection models need continuous updates as synthesis technology improves.
-Choose a detection provider that ships model updates regularly.
+- Plan for the arms race.
+Detection models need continuous updates as synthesis technology improves - pick a provider that ships them often.